vinfreecs/genga/Documentation.md

 This values can be useful in a stability analysis of planetary systems.

 # aeGrid #
 The aeGrid is a semi-major axis versus eccentricity grid, and/or a semi-major axis versus inclination grid, which counts the time steps that particles spend in certain ranges in semi major axis and eccentricity or inclination.
-The dimensions of the grid can be set in the 'param.dat' file with the aeGrid_amin, aeGrid_amax, aeGrid_emin, aeGrid_emax, aeGrid_imin and aeGrid_imax values, where the semi-major axis 'a' is a positive value in astronomical units, the eccentricity 'e' a value between zero and one and the inclination 'i' is an angle bwtween 0 and pi.
+The dimensions of the grid can be set in the 'param.dat' file with the aeGrid_amin, aeGrid_amax, aeGrid_emin, aeGrid_emax, aeGrid_imin and aeGrid_imax values, where the semi-major axis 'a' is a positive value in astronomical units, the eccentricity 'e' a value between zero and one and the inclination 'i' is an angle between 0 and pi.
 The resolution of the grid can be set by the Na, Ne and Ni values.
 In the multi simulation mode all sub-simulations are contributing to the same files.

 # The Poincare surface of section #
 By setting the parameter ** poincareFlag 1 ** in the define.h file, GENGA prints the Poincare surface of section.
 It prints the coordinates of x and v when a particles crosses the positive x coordinate.
-Note that this works only using the second order Intergrator, and not for test particles or in the multi simulation mode.
+Note that this works only using the second order integrator, and not for test particles or in the multi simulation mode.
 An example of the surface of section  of 32 planetesimals can be found [here](https://www.youtube.com/watch?v=a_4cjXVDEAw).

 # Gas disc #